 3. The data of our customers are stored and processed by us in accordance with the requirements of the DSGVO.

 XII.
 Authoritative Version

-In case of doubt, the German version of these General Conditions of Sale shall prevail.
+In case of doubt, the German version of these General Terms and Conditions of Sale shall prevail.